Undergraduate courses search

 This dual honours degree combines advanced mathematical and technical skills with the opportunity to apply these to real-world economics issues and policy.

-This course introduces you to the foundational subjects you need in order to develop a critical understanding of modern English law.
-You'll also gain a practical understanding of how the law works and evolves within society, equipping you with a valuable skillset for a future career in law.
+Our LLB Law degree gives you the foundation to build a critical understanding of modern English law.
+You'll also gain a practical feel for how the law works and evolves within society, and develop a skill set that equips you for a future career in law or in a wide range of managerial professions.

 Gain a deep understanding of the relationship between language, literature and culture and how they impact society in Europe and beyond.
-You will explore poetry, prose, theatre and film in English and other languages as you apply practical skills in your study of modern foreign languages.
+You will explore rhetoric, poetry, prose, theatre and film in English and other languages as you apply practical skills in your study of modern foreign languages.

 Throughout this unique integrated degree you’ll learn how language and literature influence, inform and inspire each other.
 Build a degree that follows your interests with a range of modules that focus on each discipline separately, as well as those that explore the relationship between the two.